 At Reload, we’ve also written extensively about Google+ Local as it is a core part of our SEO packages.
-Earlier this year, Google changed the name of their maps listings from ‘Google Places’ to ‘Google+ Local’ in a bid to better integrate maps and business listings into the Google+ platform.
+Earlier in 2012, Google changed the name of their maps listings from ‘Google Places’ to ‘Google+ Local’ in a bid to better integrate maps and business listings into the Google+ platform.
 Further to this, all Google Places listings were migrated over to the new Google+ Local platform.

 Google+ Local is basically just a much more social version of Google Places and is integrated heavily into the Google+ platform.
 There were three main changes that occured after the worldwide migration from Google Places to Google+ Local:

 - The Zagat ratings system was introduced.
 We’re not sure how much longer this new ratings system will be in place but, for now, it’s being used as a new way for customers to review businesses more accurately in different industry verticals.
 Expect to see improvements to this area as time goes on.